-Dawn is a devotee of baroque performance practice, and a frequent guest artist with Chatham Baroque.
-She has toured with the ensemble to Ecuador and Los Angeles.
-Dawn was also a participant in the 2015 Tafelmusik Baroque Summer Institute.
+Dawn is a devotee of baroque performance practice and a frequent guest artist with Chatham Baroque, including tours to Ecuador and Los Angeles.
+In 2015, she participated in the world-renowned training program, Tafelmusik Baroque Summer Institute.